-Aim: The aim of this stage is to get students collaborating, develop their team working skills, and to create a draft project.
+Aim: This stage aims to get students collaborating, develop their teamwork skills, and create a draft project.
 Write Who?
 Why?
-What? and How? on the board / screen.
+What? and How? on the board/screen.

-Explain that in order to compete the project, they need to answer the following questions.
+Explain that to complete the project, they need to answer the following questions.

 • Who are you inviting?